cloudfoundry/capi-release/packages/storage-cli/README.md

 storage-cli-package
 ============
-storage-cli, a command line interface for interacting with storage provider like;Azure, Aliyun, Google, AWS and WebDav.
+storage-cli, a command line interface for interacting with storage provider like: Azure, Aliyun, Google, AWS and WebDav.
 It is used for BOSH deployments instead of outdated rubyfog tools.

 The file can be downloaded from the following location: